 Seeing thousands of spider crabs covering the jetty was eerie and could have been an alien invasion scene from a sci-fi movie.
 Massive sting-rays were gliding around, vacuuming up any stray crabs who hadn’t made it to safety.
 Unfortunately, due to the easily accessible location of the crabs, we also witnessed unprecedented numbers of humans fishing the crabs out of the water as if it were an all-you-can-eat buffet.

 Our next stop was Port Lincoln, where we met up with our Leafy & Cuttlefish Photography Workshop participants.
 Our goal here was to seek out Leafy Seadragons at near-by Tumby Bay Jetty.
-This proved to be a much more difficult feat.
-After much searching one of our group found an adult Leafy Seadragon only a few metres away from the jetty.
-The fact that we’d swam past this spot multiple times, is a testament to just how complete the leafy seadragon’s disguise is.
+After much searching, one of our group found an adult leafy seadragon only a few metres away from the jetty.
+The fact that we’d swam past this spot multiple times, is a testament to just how complete the seadragon’s disguise is.
 The guys got their much anticipated seadragon photos.

 Thank you to all the guides & dive shops for their local knowledge and for helping us with dive equipment.
 Sam from The Scuba Doctor, Leo from The Dive Shop Port Lincoln, Tony from Whyalla Dive Shop, Lisa and the girls from Diving Adelaide & Online Dive Gear.
 Thanks to all our participants for joining us for the Leafy & Cuttlefish workshop, fantastic to dive with you all.